SoCFPGA-learning/Chameleon96/Templates/Presets/README.md

-Load memory preset settings for Chameleon96 board (Qsys)
+Load preset settings for Chameleon96 board (Qsys)
 --------------------------------------------------------

-This point explains how to configure the memory settings of the Chameleon96 board into the platform designer.
-We will load a presets file which has proven to work.

 Follow these steps from a file explorer: